 In the early days of Assumed, I thought about how our contact seeds might help conduct market research, gather competitive intelligence and generally see what marketers are up to in the online retail industry.
-Assumed Seeds are a simple solution for this purpose and allow you to observe marketing communications and test data flows such as opt-out processes without exposing your personal information or actual consumer data and avoid subjecting you to the tedious work of creating fake consumer accounts for this purpose.
+While premium market research services are not our main focus, Assumed Seeds are a simple solution for this purpose and allow you to observe marketing communications and test data flows such as opt-out processes without exposing your personal information or actual consumer data and avoid subjecting you to the tedious work of creating fake consumer accounts for this purpose.

 With the holiday season fast approaching, there is a lot you can discover using Assumed Seeds.
 Black Friday, Cyber Monday and the ensuing marketing frenzy are just around the corner.
 Could Assumed Seeds help me navigate the world of online retail?
 What fascinating insights could I uncover about the marketing practices, promotional campaigns and strategies of some of the most popular online gift-giving platforms?